 It's gratingly on-the-nose in every respect, populated entirely by the most basic cartoons: the evil bitch; the sad beta she does everything to but cuck (I'm astonished that Evelyn's love is treated as psychotic but, for what it's worth, genuine); the big-boobed MPDG; the goofy-looking fat guy who lives with his mom, yet is unaccountably still fucking all the hottest women, sometimes more than one at a time; Dick Miller, interrupted during a dump.
 Dante has done wonders with live-action cartoons before, but maybe the worst thing about Ex is how consistently unfunny it is: its humor almost exclusively revolves around the most hidebound "women nag like this" "jokes," and whatever jokes aren't that are all bound up in this movie's tremendously boring zombie riffs, punched-down with lazy zombie makeup, and even lazier zombie horror.

-The cast, at least, is alive: the film is almost nothing but bad lines (and only the one lonely great one—that both I and Isayc from the delightful Now In Full Color independently deigned to use that line for the title of our respective reviews must say something), but even being 98% bad lines, Ex is surprisingly full of good reads.
+The cast, at least, is alive: the film is almost nothing but bad lines (and only the one lonely great one, the one that reads tagline-like and a little 80s trailer-ish, and forms the title of this review), but even being 98% bad lines, Ex is surprisingly full of good reads.
 Frankly, it's a little sad to see decently-talented B-listers like Anton Yelchin, Greene, and Doddario commit so hard to these particular bits, but give them credit, they certainly did.
 Arguably too much, in fact: Yelchin is indulged with more than one scene that lets him treat Max like an actual character, with layers and conflict and such—and if there's one thing this story doesn't need, it's nuance.
 Evelyn's a cunt.
 That's the joke.
 We do not need to see this quantity of bullshit mooning, especially in a movie that could only work, if it was ever going to work, as a full-on farce, as it's already a movie that doesn't grant the littlest margin of personhood to anybody else.